guybedford/require-css/README.md

 require-css
 ===========

-Optimizable CSS requiring with RequireJS
+RequireJS CSS requiring and optimization.

 For LESS inclusion, use [require-less](https://github.com/guybedford/require-less), which behaves and builds the css exactly like this module apart from the preprocessing step.